aebarthyi/CSE228Project/README.md

 1. `cd CSE228Project`
 2. `sbt`
 3. `compile`
+After following these steps you will have compiled the project
 ## Things that work:
 1. Complex Multiplier and Tester
 2. Butterfly Unit and Tester